zeusongit/follo/folloapi/README.md

 ```

 ### POST /user/login
-### This will login the user and provide provide authentication token
+### This will login the user and provide provide authentication token.
 ```
 headers: {
     Content-Type: application/json